brettinternet/brettinternet.github.io/content/recruit/_index.md

 - I'm corrigible.
 I believe it's important to find growth in any circumstance and to learn from everyone I work with.
 - [I'm passionate about a variety technologies.](/resume.pdf)
+- I collaborate really well remotely.
+Ask me about some of the techniques I employ to engage with my team.

 ### What I'm looking for